 She survives, meets people key to her ascent and lays the financial foundation to become LaReina del Sur- Queen of the South.

 The strait of Gibraltar links the Atlantic with the Mediterranean and as such linked Teresa's lowly past in Mexico with her ascent to power in Spain.

-The code that Teresa chose to live by provided the secret sauce, lemony nectar that sweetened the drink she made of her life that had as its origins the bitter fruit life had tossed her way.
+The code that Teresa chose to live by provided the secret sauce, lemony nectar that sweetened the drink she made of her life that had as its origins the bitter fruit tossed her way.
 The code was not base upon morality as such but rather a sense of natural order.
 Still, her belief in this order made sense of the world and contained a nearly accidental element of morality.
 Teresa is still relatively young when the kingdom she built upon lemon ruins appears to cease.
 It appears the world’s foremost lemonade stand owner may have more adventures in more books to come.

 Teresa Mendoza can be best described in the mathematical language to which she was so innately drawn: Admirable + desirable = irresistible.